lnlp/LMIC-node/README.md

 The reset-counter downlink uses 100 as frame port number.
 The reset command is represented by a single byte with hex value 0xC0 (for Counter 0).
-When a downlink message is received on port 100, the length of the data is 1 byte and the value is 0xC0 then the `resetCounter()` will be called and the counter will be reset to 0.
-If the received payload data is longer than a single byte, the reset-counter command will not be performed.
+When a downlink message is received on port 100, the length of the data is 1 byte and the value is 0xC0 then the `resetCounter()` function will be called and the counter will be reset to 0.
+If the received payload data is longer than a single byte then the reset-counter command will not be performed.
 ### 3.3 Status information

 The following status information is shown: